Understanding Student Loan Garnishment

 Understand Your Rights

-It’s essential to understand your rights regarding student loan garnishment.
-Familiarize yourself with the laws governing wage garnishment.
+Understanding your rights regarding student loan garnishment and the laws governing wage garnishment is essential.

 Knowing your rights empowers you to challenge any illegal or unfair practices by lenders.